Thairo Estrada Preview, Player Props: Giants vs. Padres

 Thairo Estrada At The Plate

-- Among the qualified hitters in MLB, he ranks 30th in batting average, 90th in on-base percentage, and 89th in slugging.
+- Among qualified hitters in MLB, he ranks 30th in batting average, 87th in on-base percentage, and 90th in slugging.

-- Estrada is batting .350 during his last games and is riding a six-game hitting streak.
+- Estrada enters this game on a seven-game hitting streak.
+During his last outings, he's hitting .333.

-- Estrada has picked up a hit in 74.2% of his 93 games this year, with more than one hit in 32.3% of them.
+- Estrada has reached base via a hit in 70 games this season (of 94 played), and had multiple hits in 30 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.